mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 I had heard about Korea and Japan not having the greatest relationship with each other, but I didn’t know anything about the history.
 So Gyuna explained a bit about it.
 She also talked about some sort of political issue about this one island between Japan and South Korea that Japan owned, even though she claimed that it was Korea’s territory from history.
 I guess it was an issue because lots of resources were around and under that island.
 I didn’t get why it was such a big deal.
 It wasn’t going to matter at all after we died.

 “I do love Japanese people,” Gyuna said.
 “I’ve met some great Japanese people and have even made friends at the MTC with them.
-But the Japanese history and even their government these days… Not as much.
-I probably wouldn’t be telling you all of this if you were actually from Japan, but you always tell people that you’re from uh… Kentucky.”
+But the Japanese history and even their government these days...
+Not as much.
+I probably wouldn’t be telling you all of this if you were actually from Japan, but you always tell people that you’re from uh...
+Kentucky.”

 ...

-September 23, 2022.
 I had been applying to several internships, and unlike last school year, I was getting a surprising number of responses that weren’t rejection letters.
 I had done video interviews for Goldman Sachs, JPMorgan, KPMG, and others and averaged about three interviews a week in September.
 It was a lot of interviews, but I felt more confident in my interviewing skills, especially behavioral interviews.

 As far as apartment life, I wasn’t at my apartment that often since I didn’t like being there during the daytime, but it seemed like most of my roommates liked studying in the apartment.
 I didn’t feel connected to my roommates, at least not as much as I felt like they connected with each other.
 Sure, I wasn’t at the apartment as often, but even when I was there, they didn’t really talk to me.
 Oh well.
 At least what I liked about my roommates was that they kept the place fairly clean, and they went to bed early.
 It helped me go to bed early too.

 ...

+September 23, 2022.
 It was Friday today, but I hadn’t seen Gyuna since Monday.
 She didn’t come to class on Wednesday or today, so I was a little concerned about where she was.
 She said she had gotten sick, but it sounded like she was getting a bit overwhelmed as well.
-There was a project in her other CS class that she was supposed to do, but for some reason, she didn’t start it.
+She had a project in her other CS class, but for some reason, she didn’t start it.
 It sounded like the project would take several hours to complete, and it was going to be due the following Monday.
 She said she had submitted a petition to withdraw from the class and take a lower-level CS class.

 But today, she asked if I could meet with her at the Cougareat at 5 to help her with the CS 180 labs.
 Later in the day, I texted: